VerEnderT/x-live-wetter/README.md

 [EN] Weather forecast with tray icon

-The app starts as a tray icon and can be opened or the weather location changed via the taskbar.
+The meteorological data is retrieved via an API from open-meteo.com.
+The app starts as a tray icon and can be opened or changed via the taskbar.
 -----

 ![screenshot](screenshot.png)